Vibe coding β whatβs the fuss all about? Iβve just wrapped up a personal vibe coding project and Iβm sharing my experience here.

 Some context

-My latest project is William AI, a role-based copywriting app, aims to tackle the complexities of effective copywriting within a content strategy and currently with a SaaS skew.
-It’s doing this by enabling anyone to generate conversion-hitting copy that sounds the way you want it to.
+My latest project is William AI, a role-based copywriting app for revenue teams, aims to tackle the complexities of effective copywriting within a SaaS context to drive lead gen, pipeline acceleration and thought leadership.
+Itβs doing this by enabling anyone to generate conversion-hitting copy that sounds the way you want it to.
 It removes both guesswork and the AI blackbox.
-It applies many of the established frameworks and process flows trained on audiences challenges and needs across the demand funnel and pipeline.
+William AI applies established frameworks and process flows trained to the challenges and jobs-to-be-done of your ICPs and personas within a buying committee.Β

 How this project came about